labsenct/labsenct/README.md

 <p align="center">

-please do not harass anyone that has had issues with me in the past. all issues have been resolved, and i distance myself from those people. please do with this as you will.
+if someone has a problem with me, they need to come to me first and discuss it with me. if there is anyone who you recognize has had past issues with me, just know i distance from those people and wish every party a safe recovery.